Before you start working with a Novell Cluster Services cluster, you should be familiar with the terms described in this section:

 Manually triggering a move for a cluster resource from one node to another node for the purpose of performing maintenance on the old node, to temporarily lighten the load on the old node, and so on.

 A node leaves the cluster temporarily for maintenance.
-The resources on the node are moved to other nodes in their preferred nodes list.
+The resources on the node are cluster migrated to other nodes in their preferred nodes list.